BlueberryDuck/thesis-inconsistency-planning/README.md

-# LaTeX templates for AIG theses, papers, beamer presentations, and posters
+# LaTeX Code for AIG Master's Thesis and Presentation for "Inconsistency Measurement for Classical Planning Problems"

-All templates are subject to the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+Create a meta.tex with the personal information of the author before compiling

+- To compile the proposal:
+  `AIG_paper/AIG_proposal.tex`

+- To compile the proposal presentation:
+  `AIG_beamer/aig_beamer.tex`

+- To compile the master's thesis:
+  `AIG_paper/AIG_masterthesis.tex`